bhisaac/5eFP/5eFP-SRD.md

 **LEVEL.** The current level of play.

-**Armor Class (AC).** If the PCs take action against an encounter resulting in a melee or ranged attack, they must hit an AC equal to this number to succeed.
+**Difficulty Class (DC).** If an encounter attack or game feature requires an ability check, set the DC to this number.
+If the PCs take action against an encounter resulting in a melee or ranged attack, they must hit a DC equal to this number to succeed.

-**Difficulty Class (DC).** If an encounter requires an ability check, set the DC to this number.

 **Bonus.** If any part of an encounter relies on a modifier to a d20 roll, it uses this number as the modifier.
 An encounter may list one or more ability scores with bonuses in its description.
 If the encounter rolls an ability check with one of the listed ability scores, add its corresponding bonus to the result.